 About the estate:

-In 1992, the Labruyères, originally from Beaujolais (Moulin-à-Vent) and now owners in Burgundy (Jacques Prieur) and Champagne, acquired this estate, which has been renowned since the 18th century.
-They have elevated it to the ranks of the greats of Pomerol, thanks to wines of remarkable consistency, produced from 18 hectares of vines planted on a gentle slope on the Pomerol plateau.
+In 1992, the Labruyères—originally from Beaujolais (Moulin-à-Vent) and now owners of estates in Burgundy (Jacques Prieur) and Champagne—acquired this estate, which has been renowned since the 18th century.
+They have elevated it to the ranks of Pomerol’s greats, thanks to wines of remarkable consistency, produced from 18 hectares of vineyards situated on gentle slopes on the Pomerol plateau.

 Robert Parker - Wine Advocate